Koussay17/Phonon-Hydrodynamics-Hyperbolic-Structure-and-the-Spectral-inverse-problem-in-Thin-Films/README.md

 ## Audited spectral continuation — 17 September 2026

-Four independent mathematical branches, a second-generation experiment, four independent hostile reviews, and attacks on four alternative formulations are archived under theory/aln/closure/.
+Four independent mathematical branches, a second-generation experiment, and attacks on four alternative formulations are archived under theory/aln/closure/.
 The final report supersedes the frozen first-pass reports where explicit errata apply.

 A broad positive-matrix counterexample does **not** establish microscopic AlN nonidentifiability.
 In a fixed finite event cone, bounded DC response bounds the first memory moment; the bound is not uniform under mesh refinement.
 The supplied AlN data still lack a validated physical collision action and N/U temperature trajectory.